knative-extensions/eventing-camel/README.md

 # Deprecated: Knative Eventing Camel Source

-This repository will no longer be maintained and will be archived in a future release of Knative.
+This repository will no longer be maintained and will be archived after the 0.23 release of Knative.

 Please visit the [Kamelet catalog at Apache](https://camel.apache.org/camel-kamelets/latest/) for an up-to-date collection of Knative sources and sinks based on Apache Camel.